 Migrating an NI Test System to Linux Desktop

-- Select a Linux OS distribution and kernel that NI supports.
+- Select a Linux operating system distribution and kernel that NI supports.

-- Determine which NI hardware, software, and drivers in your current test system are supported on your chosen Linux OS and replace any unsupported system elements with equivalent components or alternative implementations.
+- Determine which NI hardware, software, and drivers in your current test system are supported on your chosen Linux operating system.
+Replace any unsupported system elements with equivalent components or alternative implementations.

 - Install your chosen Linux OS on the desktop machine you are migrating your system to.